Summer 2022- Yes, we are now HIRING!

-If you want to leave Girdwood driving is the convenient way, but you could take the train if you are planning on overnighting at your destination.
-Ascending Path can provide housing and pick you up from the airport.
+If you want to leave Girdwood, driving is the convenient way, but you could take the train if you are planning on overnighting at your destination.

 While we have many return guides, each summer we seek a few capable and competent guides to assist us in providing a variety of fun and educational wilderness experiences for Alaskans and Visitors.